Rafase282/MyFCCWiki/Home.md

 I will try to keep everything updated.
 If you are also part of the camp or would like to contribute in any way then feel free to contact me.
 The purpose of this is for reference and learning material overall, for everyone as it is public.

-If you want to contribute, you can follow these steps found here [pull request.](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Pull-Request-Contribute)
+If you want to contribute, you can follow these steps found here [How To Contribute To The Wiki.](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/How-To-Contribute-To-The-Wiki)

 ## Contact me
 **Rafael Rodriguez**